Agent workflows¶

 Claim work¶

-In multi-agent environments, find unowned ready work and claim it:
+In multi-agent environments, choose one unowned ready issue and claim it:

-The claim fails if another actor already claimed the issue.
-Treat that as a coordination signal and pick another issue.
+claim fails if another actor already claimed the issue; treat that as a

 Release ownership only when you are intentionally giving the work back: